ilg-physics-ucsb/physics6-manual/6BL/Pendulum/pendulum.md

 !(https://drive.google.com/file/d/1XV-Ths9mrLj10PBG35dQXn_tsDQ2vaJC)
 :::

-2. For each mass, using the stopwatch in the video, a stopwatch app, or the video timestamp, record 5 complete periods.
+2. For each mass, using the stopwatch in the video, a stopwatch app, or the video timestamp, record the time it takes for the pendulum to make 5 complete periods.
 A complete period is the time it takes for the pendulum to swing back and forth once.
-Then divide this number by five to obtain an average time for one period.
+(Start the stopwatch when the pendulum is at the beginning of a period, then, when it has reached the end of the fifth period from the start, stop the stopwatch.)
+Take this time and divide it by five to obtain an average time for one period.
 Record these data in a new column in your table.

 :::Question
 Does the period depend on mass?
 Justify your answer.